Brighton pushing to complete deal for Ipswich Town manager Kieran McKenna - Paper Talk

 DAILY MAIL

-Gareth Southgate set to use extra squad places to bolster his injury-hit England defence.
+Gareth Southgate is set to use extra squad places to bolster his injury-hit England defence.

 Rival fans will be guided to Wembley via separate routes again as part of a major security operation to prevent trouble flaring at the all-Manchester FA Cup final on Saturday.